atooms-mirror/atooms/README.md

 Atooms
 ======

-This is atooms - a framework for atomistic simulations.
-It enables development of simulation and analysis tools using a natural, expressive language but without sacrificing efficiency.
+This is atooms - a framework for classical, particle-based simulations.
+It enables development of simulation and analysis tools using a natural, expressive language, without sacrificing efficiency.
 This is achieved by splitting code into high-level python layers and backends written in C, CUDA or Fortran.

 Quick start
 -----------